LucasDelfino92/morrowindsharp/mw++.md

 - Set **Assign Keybind for Lockpick Hotkey** to **O**.
 Let There Be Darkness already utilizes the L key, so this will prevent conflicts (just think of "O" as "Open").
 - Disable **Enable Lockpick Auto-Equip On Locked Object Activation**.
 - Disable **Enable Probe Auto-Equip On Trapped Object Activation**.

+**UI Expansion**

+Please bear in mind that your game *may* crash when configuring this mod.
+That said, whatever changes you made will persist after running the game again.

+- Set **Auto-select search bar** to None.
+I found this option to be particularly annoying as I would accidentally press one of my movement keys after opening the menu, and suddenly one of my search bars would be filtered.
+- (Optional) Set **Use verbose buttons instead of icons for inventory filtering?** to No.
+- (Optional) Set **Use search bars?** to No.

 **Visible Persuasion Chance**
 - (Optional) Enable **Immersive Mode**.